BartAlcorn/gothat/README.md

 # GOTHAT

-GOTHAT is a highly opininated framework for building progessive web applications.
+GOTHAT is a highly opinionated framework for building progessive web applications.

 It differentiates itself from most “modern” SPA web frameworks in that: